kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ### Scaling a node-group that already has one or more nodes.

 1. To ensure that nodes which were recently started but do not have CSI driver installed yet are considered as upcoming nodes and hence are properly handled via scaleup operation, we propose a mechanism similar to recently introduced mechanism for DRA resources.
-See section - "Handling Node Readliness" for more details.
+See section - "Handling Node Readiness" for more details.

 2. We propose that, we add volume limits and installed CSI driver information to framework.NodeInfo objects.
 So -